Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: COMPOSING AND USING SKILLS

 that we apply to every state $n = 0 \dots N$ in the recorded sequence.
 Start and end boundaries are considered with

 We use Ijspeert's simple spring damper model~\cite{Ijspeert2013} as transformation system, adapted to our state vector

 The vector $\bm{g}$ stands for the goal state of the motion and will vary with skill \textit{type} that we explain in the next section.
 The diagonal stiffness $\bm{K} \in \mathbb{R}^{8\times8}$ and damping matrix $\bm{D} \in \mathbb{R}^{8\times8}$ are chosen once, and remain constant throughout creating and using skills.
+We briefly explain how to chose them in \sect{sec:robotic_setup}.
 Analog to the conventional DMP approach, we obtain $n$ unique samples for the forcing term by solving \eq{eq:skill_transformation_system} for $\bm{f}$ and substituting the state trajectory in

 In contrast to conventional DMPs, however, the computed sequence of forcing terms $\{ \bm{f}_0, \bm{f}_1, \bm{f}_2, \dots , \bm{f}_N \}$ already represents the quintessence of a skill.